andrea-pollastro/andrea-pollastro.github.io/_posts/2015-03-15-formatting-and-links.md

 ---
 layout: post
-title: Snake
+title: Neuroevolution in the Snake Game
 date: 2015-03-15 16:40:16
-description: A Snake game
+description: An academic project developed during my M.Sc. studies, exploring the use of neuroevolution to train an AI agent for the classic Snake game.
-tags: neuroevolution
+tags: neuroevolution, genetic-algorithms, artificial-intelligence, game-ai
-categories: sample-posts
+categories: projects
 ---

 <div class="d-flex justify-content-end mb-3">